 - Tax issues.
 Tax advice may be required before a business interest is divided or if there is a question on the taxability or deductibility of support or whether taxable gain will be recognized because of the proposed division.

 Of course, even when one or more of these issues is adding to the complexity of your case, the decision to bring in an expert must also be based on whether there are actually funds available to pay for such help.

 For everything you need to know about conducting family law financial discovery yourself or with expert assistance, turn to CEB’s practice guide Family Law Financial Discovery, which includes many sample forms to get you started.
-Also check out CEB’s program Financial Discovery in Family Law Cases, available On Demand.
+Also check out CEB’s program 2014 Family Law Conference: Using Electronic Evidence in Family Law, available On Demand.

 Related CEB blog posts:

 - A View from the Family Law Bench, Part 1

 - In the Divorce Wars, Who Pays the Attorney Fees?